-Figure 3 adds an apparent-time perspective to Figure 2 by plotting the college, pregnancy, and parenting cohorts separately.
-We see a neat cohort effect: college posters have the highest rate of off, parenting posters have the lowest, and pregnancy posters are in the middle.
-In all three Reddit regression models (Tables 4-6 in the Appendix), the differences between the cohorts are generally significant $(p \le .04)$ .
-Figure 3 suggests that the difference between the college and pregnancy cohorts is equivalent to about five years of real time (about two percentage points, approximately half the rise shown by the aggregated data over the decade studied), and the difference between the pregnancy and parenting cohorts is similar, if somewhat larger.
+Figure 3 adds an apparent-time perspective to figure 2 by plotting the college, pregnancy and parenting cohorts separately.
+We see a neat cohort effect: college posters have the highest rate of off, parenting posters have the lowest and pregnancy posters are in the middle.
+In all three Reddit regression models (tables A1-A3 in the Appendix), the differences between the cohorts are generally significant ( $p \le .04$ ).
+Figure 3 suggests that the difference between the college and pregnancy cohorts is equivalent to about five years of real time (about two percentage points, approximately half the rise shown by the aggregated data over the decade studied),